-Millennials (AKA humans between the ages of 20 and 36) are frequently described or implied to be pretty shitty people.
+Millennials (otherwise known as humans between the ages of 20 and 36) are frequently described or implied to be pretty terrible people.
 We’re narcissistic, transient, politically-disengaged leaches who sponge off our parents in a bid to buy a house and some smashed avo on sourdough everyday, because we damn well deserve it!

 ‘Q&A’s host Tony Jones thinks young people are too dumb to pay attention to politics. pic.twitter.com/3NqWySDF6F

 — Junkee (@junkee) March 19, 2018